 Dailey earned his MBA from the University of Arkansas, where he was an 5 Time All-American runner.
 As a Razorback, Dailey was a member of Nine (9) NCAA Championship teams in the winningest program in collegiate sports.
 He won two individual SEC titles in the 10,000 meter run and competed at the 2000 U.S. Olympic Trials in the 10,000 meters (where his time of 28:34 ranked him #12 in the country that year).

-Dailey keeps busy with his various businesses and speaking engagements.
-Since Ludus, he has started three $1+ million businesses.
-He is Co-Founder of FunLy Events and the CEO at Beer Marketing, a marketing hub focused on the beer industry.
-Dailey sits on the Board of the San Diego Chapter of Entrepreneur Organization (EO).
+Today, Dailey manages Surf Cowboy Capital, a real estate firm that focuses on hospitality assets in San Diego County.
+Dailey sits on the Board of the San Diego Chapter of Entrepreneur Organization (EO) where he previously served as President.
 He currently resides in La Jolla, California, with his wife Jessica (his high school sweetheart) and their five children.